nicuveo/lens-indexed-plated/README.md

     Null     -> pure Null
 ```

 This could be used for error reporting; for instance, this function attempts to replace all strings starting with a `$` by corresponding values from a lookup table.
-Despite no recursion being present in this function, the underlying use of `IndexedPlated` means that all such possible expansions will be performed, recursively (preventing infinite recursions from recursive anchors is left as an exercise to the reader).
+Despite no recursion being present in this function, the underlying use of `IndexedPlated` means that all such possible expansions will be performed, recursively (preventing infinite expansions from recursive anchors is left as an exercise to the reader).

 ```haskell
 expandAnchors